amatino-code/amatino-python/readme.md

 ## Under construction

 Right now, the Amatino API offers a full range of accounting services via HTTP requests.
 However, this Amatino Python library is in an 'Alpha' state.
 Its capabilities are limited.
-One class is available: `AmatinoAlpha`.

-`AmatinoAlpha` is a thin wrapper around asynchronous HTTP requests to the Amatino API.
-It facilitates testing and experimentation with the Amatino API without having to resort to raw HTTP request manipulation and HMAC computation.

-Amatino Python will eventually offer expressive, object-oriented interfaces for all Amatino API services.
-To be notified when Amatino Python enters a Beta state, with all capabilities available, sign up to the [Amatino Development Newsletter](https://amatino.io/newsletter).

-In the mean time, you may wish to review [Amatino's HTTP documentation](https://amatino.io/documentation) to see what capabilities you can expect from Amatino Python in the future.
+A subset of full Amatino features are available.

+To see what proportion of Amatino features are ready in Amatino Python, check out the [Documentation](https://github.com/amatino-code/amatino-python/wiki/Documentation) page.
+Linked classes are available, un-linked ones are still under construction.

 ## Installation